 THC degradation and light

 Exposure to light, specifically UV rays, contributes to THC degradation.
 These rays contribute to the breakdown of organic matter, including plant matter like cannabis.
-That’s why it’s so important to store your cannabis in dark places where they won’t be exposed to sunlight.
+That’s why it’s so important to store your cannabis in dark places where it won’t be exposed to sunlight.

 Certainly, cannabis needs to be stored correctly at home – away from light, oxygen, and humidity at the correct temperatures – to extend its longevity.
 But THC degradation should be a concern for dispensaries and other cannabis purveyors, too.
 Here’s why cannabis companies need to be concerned about THC degradation:

-- Time to sale: The longer cannabis sits unsold, the more time THC has to degrade into CBN.
+• Time to sale: The longer cannabis sits unsold, the more time THC has to degrade into CBN.
 This limits flower’s ideal freshness window, and in turn, how long product can sit on the dispensary shelf before flower is no longer of quality.

-- Cannabinoid harvesting: For extractors and manufacturers of infused products, maximizing THC extract is of utmost importance.
+• Cannabinoid harvesting: For extractors and manufacturers of infused products, maximizing THC extract is of utmost importance.
 Flower that’s been exposed to higher temperatures, non-ideal humidity levels, oxygen, and UV rays will degrade into CBN faster, producing a smaller yield of THC content.

 How Cryo Cure prevents THC degradation

 Cryo Cure is celebrated for its “feast of the senses,” preserving cannabis flower’s color and aroma as if the flower was just picked from the plant.
-Those same patent-pending preservation techniques take hold on the molecular level, resulting in a euphoric experience without the “couch lock” effect.
+Those same patented preservation techniques take hold on the molecular level, resulting in a euphoric experience without the “couch lock” effect.

 Additionally, Cryo Cure’s drying and curing process is conducted at subzero temperatures.
-This freeze drying technique means that too-high temperatures aren’t even a possibility in the Cryo Cure process.
+This freeze-drying technique means that too-high temperatures aren’t even a possibility in the Cryo Cure process.
 Cryo Cure machines are also tuned for ideal moisture levels in cannabis flower, around 8 to 12 percent, so too-high humidity levels won’t be a factor, either.

 Cryo Cure prevents THC degradation

 Drying and curing cannabis are essential processes for preserving your flower for the long haul, but they fail to capture the plant at just-harvested freshness levels.
-Even if you dry, cure and store cannabis properly and perfectly, THC degradation will begin the moment the plant is harvested.
+Even if you dry, cure, and store cannabis properly and perfectly, THC degradation will begin the moment the plant is harvested.
 The question is not if you can prevent THC degradation altogether, but how you can slow down the process.
 Storing cannabis away from light and oxygen at the right temperature and humidity levels can extend the life of your flower’s THC content, or you can opt for Cryo Cure, which mitigates the major actors that accelerate THC degradation in the first place.